GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

 This reference architecture demonstrates how to build a GKE platform that facilitates Machine Learning.
 The reference architecture is based on the following principles:

 - The platform admin will create the GKE platform using IaC tool like [Terraform][terraform].
-The IaC will come with re-usuable modules that can be referred to create more resources as the demand grows.
+The IaC will come with re-usable modules that can be referred to create more resources as the demand grows.
 - The platform will be based on [GitOps][gitops].
 - After the GKE platform has been created, cluster scoped resources on it will be created through [Config Sync][config-sync] by the admins.
 - Platform admins will create a namespace per application and provide the application team member full access to it.